bitol-io/tsc/rfcs/0001-servers.md

 Status Quo:
 - Currently, there are already a number of fields defined in ODCS which are related to they "physical" location that are BigQuery/JDBC dependent.
 - RFC 5 removes them which are scheduled to be removed via RFC 5.
+- We already have support for roles at the top-level.

 Assumption:
 - A data contract can protect data on different technologies and environments
-- Role-Based Security is the 80% case

 ## Decision